jnduli/blog_jnduli.co.ke/content/drafts/static_pandoc_website.rst

 I needed to pull off a quick website that would have various mathematics questions, and thought to try and use pandoc.
 Here are my learnings:

-First install `pandoc-bin` so that you don't have to deal with a lot of haskell dependencies.
+I first installed `pandoc-bin` because I didn't to deal with a lot of haskell dependencies.

 .. code-block:: bash